LuisValgoi/react-omnistack-8/README.md

 - `yarn add axios`: Used to manage HTTP requests and turn my life eaiser.
 - `yarn add cors:` Library which exposes app in reactjs being accessible by the frontend.
 - `MongoDB Compass`: Like DBeaver but for MongoDB.
 SGBD.

+# Frontend
+**Declarative mode is: ON!!**

+Declarative:
+- Say to machine which are the states.
+- > It will show when this case is true and this other is false

+Imperative:
+- Give details about everything that it needs to produce a result.
+- > Search for a div and put into <body>